 Translation between Tamil and other Dravidian Languages

-Machine Transliteration from English to Tamil
+Machine Transliteration between English and Tamil

 Human-Machine Interface